duukkii/duana-se-assessment/PART_B.md

 ### b.
 How long will you take to reach basic competency?

-- Honestly, it’s really difficult to give a specific timeline, but with more practice projects, maybe **1-2 months**?
+- Honestly, it’s really difficult to give a specific timeline, but with more practice projects, maybe 1-2 months?
 - For higher levels of competency, I’d definitely require more time.

 ### c.
 What would you build to practice?

-- **E-commerce catalog** where users can browse products, view product details, and add products to a cart.
+- E-commerce catalog where users can browse products, view product details, and add products to a cart.
-- **Task management app** where users can add, edit, delete, and mark tasks as complete.
+- Task management app where users can add, edit, delete, and mark tasks as complete.
-- **Simple blog** with posts fetched from an API using Server-Side Rendering (SSR).
+- Simple blog with posts fetched from an API using Server-Side Rendering (SSR).

 ### d.
 What’s your learning strategy for quickly picking up new tools?